Skip-the-Line program coming to the Morris DMV

 In an effort to improve customer service and eliminate the unpredictability of wait times at the Morris Driver and Motor Vehicle Facility, Secretary of State Alexi Giannoulias will begin implementing a Skip-the-Line program starting Sept.
 1.

-The Skip-the-Line program for Morris-area residents includes simplified online services that encourage customers to take advantage of the revamped and improved website at ilsos.gov.
+The Skip-the-Line program includes simplified online services that encourage customers to take advantage of the revamped and improved website at ilsos.gov.
 This includes renewing driver’s licenses or ID cards and license plate stickers.

 It also includes appointment scheduling, which requires customers to make appointments for in-person visits involving REAL ID, driver’s licenses and ID card services and in-car driving tests.
 Those seeking vehicle-related services, such as title and registration or renewing a license plate sticker can still walk in.